 Any model that shows the relationship between BMI and survival was adjusted for prognostic factors, including age, disease status, LDH status and performance metrics.

 Two of the six groups were treated with targeted drugs and dabrafenib trametinib (n = 599) or vemurafenib and cobimetinib (n = 240); two (n = 320 and n = 221) leili dacarbazine; alone (n = 207) treated with combination immunotherapy dacarbazine and ipilimumab; and one (n = 331) was treated melanoma immune drugs (pembrolizumab, nivolumab or atezolimumab).

 In all six groups 36% of patients had normal weight (BMI 18.5 - 24.9), 37% were overweight (BMI 25.0 - 29.9), and 27% were obese (BMI ≥30).

 In the group treated with dabrafenib and trametinib, the median PFS for patients with a normal BMI was 9.6 months, and median overall survival - 19.8 months.
 However, obese patients, the median PFS was 15.7 months, and median overall survival - 33.0 months.

-It was shown that the difference in survival of patients with normal weight and obese patients was statistically significant only for the OS and for men only.
+It has been shown that the difference in survival in patients with normal weight and obese patients was statistically significant only for the OS and for men only.
 Median overall survival in men with normal weight was 16.0 months versus 36.5 months for obese men.

 The difference in survival without relapse was significantly longer.
 The median PFS for men with normal weight was 7.4 months versus 12.8 months for obese men.
 The researchers also analyzed the BMI as a continuous variable.
 In this analysis, there was related to the level of an inverse relationship between BMI and CAP when BMI levels passed in morbid obesity.